VR’s Biggest Problem and How We Could (Maybe) Solve It

 Our goal, then, is to trick that system into NOT seeing any movement when you’re moving around in VR, which should prevent the mismatch from occurring in the first place.

-And we think that messing with this system should work, since we’re accidentally already doing that in VR — you’re not actually moving around in a 3D world, you’re just seeing pixels on a 2D screen.
+And we think that messing with this system should work, since we’re accidentally already doing that in VR — you’re not actually moving around in a 3D world, you’re just seeing pixels move on a 2D screen.

 That’s why we think it’s worth putting our eggs into this basket.

-Nothing is actually moving in this illusion by Dr. Kitaoka.
+If you put your cursor above one of the dots, you’ll realize that nothing is actually moving in this illusion by Dr. Kitaoka.

 Visual motion processing